 Home appliances usually account for about 13 per cent of a home’s energy use.
 When purchasing a home or business appliance, close attention should be paid to its energy consumption rate.

 The upfront purchasing price of a new Smart TV or sound system may be high, but the long-term conservation benefits will far surpass the initial outlay costs.
 The operating costs of energy-efficient appliances are usually 9 to 25 per cent lower than conventional ‘non-smart’ appliances.

 When building a new home, it's wise to consider the building's energy efficiency in advance.
 The initial planning and construction plans should involve projections of energy consumption levels to meet your current and future requirements.

 An increasingly common feature in sustainable home building, the passive solar design usually uses the sun for lighting and heating purposes without incorporating mechanical devices.
 Adopting such designs can significantly cut your need for additional light and heat sources.

 Energy reductions and conservation methods come with numerous advantages to the people who embrace them.
-The following are some of the benefits for conserving energy efficiently;
+The following are some of the benefits of conserving energy efficiently:

 Conservation of energy via the use of renewable energy leads to environmental conservation as well.
 Fossil fuels, such as coal and natural gas, release greenhouse gas into the atmosphere.
 The greenhouse gas emissions are the main drivers of climate change.
 On the other hand, renewable energy resources are carbon-free.
 The use of such energy sources leads to environmental conservation.